ibm-cloud-docs/solution-tutorials/mean-stack.md

    ```
    {: codeblock}

 3. Create the application based on the public container image that is based on the same source code downloaded from the `https://github.com/IBM-Cloud/nodejs-MEAN-stack` repository.
-If you are interested in the steps used to create this image, you can review [create-container-image.md](https://github.com/IBM-Cloud/nodejs-MEAN-stack/blob/master/create-container-image.md).
+If you are interested in the steps used to create this image, you can review [create-container-image.md](https://github.com/IBM-Cloud/nodejs-MEAN-stack/blob/master/create-container-image.md){: external}.

    ```sh
    ibmcloud code-engine application create --name mean-stack-application --image icr.io/solution-tutorials/tutorial-mean-stack --env-from-secret mean-stack-secrets
    ```
    {: codeblock}

 4. Once the code has been pushed, you should be able to view the app in your browser.
 A host name has been generated that can looks like: `https://mean-stack.<CE_SUBDOMAIN>.ca-tor.codeengine.appdomain.cloud/`.
-The `CE_SUBDOMAIN` is a variable that is [injected into your project and its value](/docs/codeengine?topic=codeengine-inside-env-vars#inside-env-vars-app) determined during the creation of your project.
+The `CE_SUBDOMAIN` is a variable that is [injected into your project and its value](/docs/codeengine?topic=codeengine-inside-env-vars#inside-env-vars-app){: external} determined during the creation of your project.
 You can get your application URL from the console dashboard or command line.
 Once you access the application, it should look like this:

    ![Live App](images/solution7/live-app.png){: caption="Live App" caption-side="bottom"}